nohharri/GroupGenius/README.md

-# angular-firebase-bootstrap-seed — the seed for AngularJS Firebase Bootstrap apps
+# GroupGenius

-This project is a simple to understand structure of AngularJS that contains Firebase and Bootstrap.
+This project is hosted at https://salty-spire-19854.herokuapp.com/#/landing

 ## Directory Layout